 In this post we’ll take a look at the various Thai Traditional Medicine e.g. Thai Massage and Spa associations and organizations one can find in Thailand.

-Representing the highest level of governmental integration of Thai Traditional Medicine.
+The Thai Ministry of Public Health represents the highest level of governmental integration of Thai Traditional Medicine.
 Both the Institute of Thai Traditional Medicine and the Department of Thai Traditional and Alternative Medicine are an integral part of this ministry.
 The Ministry is located in Nonthaburi (near Bangkok).

 The ITTM institute was founded in 1993 and aims at development, coordination, support and cooperation of Thai traditional medicine.
 It resides under the supervision of the Thai Ministry of Public Health and has the authority to perform various tasks regarding the protection and promotion of Thai traditional medicine training.
 The institute also does research on Thai traditional herbal medicine and herbs.
 Since 2002, the institute is part of the “Department for the Development of Thai Traditional and Alternative Medicine.”
 The ITTM is located in Nonthaburi (near Bangkok).